ilovehackathons/nft-id/README.md

 We're live on [https://nft-id.vercel.app/](https://nft-id.vercel.app/)! 🎉
 ## Usage
 ### Frontend
 1. Run `cd app` to change to the frontend subdirectory.
-All commands must be run from there.
+The following commands must be run from there.
 2. Go to https://generate-secret.vercel.app/32 and copy the secret.
 3. Create `.env.local` (in `app`!) with the following contents:
 ```